Beaufort8/follow_tags/README.md

  * minimum number of characters a user must type before a search is performed
  * tag-threshold for autocomplete-selection
+ * total number of tags
+ * removeConfirmation press the backspace key twice to remove the last tag
+ * caseSensitive for tags
+ * allow Spaces in a tag
  * additional default Tags for autocomplete

 ### User-settings